“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 Go back to cities over and over again and rewrite your experiences there.

-But, before my experience even began, on the train into the city, I met a couple of girls who were headed to London via the Gare du Nord train station.
+But, before my experience even began, on the train into the city, I met a couple of other American girls who were headed to London via the Gare du Nord train station.
 One of them said it was their third time in Paris.
 I confessed that it was my first visit and that I was alone.
-The friendly, blonde haired lady smiled and said, “Paris isn’t meant to only be experienced once.
-You can go back again and again and have completely different experiences.”
+The friendly, blonde-haired lady smiled and said, “Paris isn’t meant to only be experienced once.
+You can go back again and again and have completely different experiences each time.”

 I was very much encouraged after that short conversation.
 I did vow that I would go back there with someone special one day but I focused on how this would be my experience.